Welcome to "Tales of the Earth - Books that inspire us"

-This year, we'll take you on an exciting journey through pages full of inspiration and wisdom.
+This year, we're taking you on an exciting journey through pages brimming with inspiration and wisdom.
 Together, we'll delve into a world where books show us how to live more sustainably, protect our environment, and grow personally in the process.
-Each book we feature opens a window to new perspectives—from the profound significance of vital soils to the miraculous properties of zeolite.
-This collection is more than just a reading list; it's a dialogue with stories that inspire us to live more consciously and, together, leave a positive mark on our planet .
-Join us on this fascinating journey of discovery, where each book opens a new chapter in our understanding of sustainability and personal growth.
+Each book we present opens a window to new perspectives—from the profound importance of healthy soils to the wondrous properties of zeolite.
+This collection is more than just a reading list; it's a dialogue through stories that inspire us to live more consciously and collectively leave a positive impact on our planet .
+Join us on this fascinating voyage of discovery, where each book opens a new chapter in our understanding of sustainability and personal growth.

-This book reminds me of my trip to Serge Kahili King in Kauai, Hawaii.
-It was a long time ago, but it holds a fond place in my heart of memories.
-With a maximum of 20 different participants, I learned from him how to practice shamanic thinking and danced in the ocean every morning to greet the day, with the sounds of seashells in my ears.
+This book reminds me of my trip to Kauai, Hawaii, to meet Serge Kahili King .
+It was so long ago, but it holds a special place in my heart.
+Along with 20 other participants, each with their own unique background, I learned from him how to practice shamanic thinking and danced the welcoming dance of the day in the ocean every morning, with the sounds of seashells in my ears.

-And I'm just surprised myself: my thesis.
-I almost forgot.
-"Psychological Investigation of Shamanic Trance According to Felicitas Goodman ."
+And I'm surprised myself: my diploma thesis.
+I'd almost forgotten about it.
+"Psychological Investigation of Shamanic Trance according to Felicitas Goodman ."
 Even longer ago.
-Here, I had my subjects sit in the figure of the tattooed jaguar, and after 30 minutes, I measured and compared certain bodily functions and problem-solving skills again, collecting the stories that emerged during the process.
-All of this happened a long time ago and marked important milestones in my life.
+In it, I had my subjects assume the role of the tattooed jaguar and, after 30 minutes, measured and compared various bodily functions and problem-solving abilities, collecting the stories that emerged during this time.
+All a long time ago, and important milestones in my life.

-I find much that inspires me in Wolf Dieter Storl's NATURE RITUALS – for example, did you know that Ash Wednesday ashes were used much earlier?
-And what they're made of?
+In Wolf Dieter Storl's NATURE RITUALS I find much that inspires me – did you know, for example, that Ash Wednesday ashes were used much earlier?
+And what they are made of?
 What do you think?

-WOLF DIETER STORL , PhD, is a cultural anthropologist and ethnobotanist (nice word, isn't it?
-I didn't even know that...).
+WOLF DIETER STORL, Mag.
+Dr.phil., is a cultural anthropologist and ethnobotanist (nice word, isn't it?
+I didn't know it at all...).
 He has taught at various universities and conducts ethnographic and ethnobotanical field research.

 https://www.storl.de/themen/waldwissen/